-As the 2018 hurricane season continues to challenge many in the United States, and as Hurricane Florence recovery efforts continue, now is the time to prepare for flu season.
+As the 2019 hurricane season continues to challenge many in the United States, and as Hurricane Dorian recovery efforts continue, now is the time to prepare for flu season.
 As we think back to the 2017-2018 flu season, many will recall the virulent H3N2 strain—along with a flu vaccine that was only 36% effective.
 That combination led to operationally and clinically significant increases in patient volumes and acuity.
 Many patients with the flu experienced serious respiratory failure, requiring ventilator and intensive care support.
-These patients not only required higher levels of care, they also remained hospitalized longer, consumed more disposable supplies, and demanded more clinician time.
+These patients not only required higher levels of care, but they also remained hospitalized longer, consumed more disposable supplies, and demanded more clinician time.

 The combination of higher acuity patients, longer hospitalizations, and higher rates of flu transmissions led to a crisis situation in hospitals and health systems globally.
 Images of disaster tents being deployed in hospital parking lots, over-crowded emergency departments, and long waits for patients to be off-loaded from ambulances remain fresh in our minds.
 The impact of flu season is expected every year, and we have made progress in our vaccination programs.
 The reality is our healthcare systems must prepare for flu season―and we need to prepare now; even as tropical storms continue to be a threat.